 children can practise the addition of numbers, but through the context of a problem, thus ensuring every lesson can be a problem-solving lesson.

 Alongside the type of problem you choose, it is helpful to consider the skill you wish the children to develop.
 Selecting a skill and then offering opportunities for it to be modelled can help children to realise there are many different ways to solve a problem.
 Children learn to select a skill to use as they become more experienced at problems.
 (For more detail, see our article Using NRICH Tasks to Develop Key Problem-solving Skills

 Perhaps another problem with problem solving is that children don’t know how to solve problems.
 This four stage process is a helpful guide to scaffold the skills being developed, from getting started to thinking more deeply about the task.

 Stage 3: Digging deeper

 Our article on Developing Excellence in Problem Solving with Young Learners

 offers a more detailed account of this process.

 Pulling it all together

 Perhaps another problem with problem solving is there is too much choice.
-It can be confusing thinking about which type of problem to select or which strategy to focus on.
-In this feature we have offered different NRICH activities for each type and strategy of problem solving.
-However, one approach is to decide upon the type of problem and strategy you want to focus on, and then find one activity
+It can be confusing thinking about which type of problem to select or which skill to focus on.
+In this feature we have offered different NRICH activities for each type and skill of problem solving.
+However, one approach is to decide upon the type of problem and skill you want to focus on, and then find one activity that

 Focus for the lesson: addition and multiplication